 HUGGINS IS YOUR SAFE HEALTHCARE OPTION

 As a healthcare organization, Huggins Hospital has many plans in place that support preparedness and response to challenges like COVID-19 is presenting.
-Huggins Hospital is currently working closely with other hospitals, the NH Department of Health and Human Services, the CDC and other agencies to monitor and respond to COVID-19.
+Huggins Hospital is working closely with other hospitals, the NH Department of Health and Human Services and other agencies throughout this pandemic.

 In response to COVID-19, we continue to plan and adjust as needed.
-We have the PPE (Personal Protective Equipment) needed and we have space for isolation and care for people with infectious diseases that allows us to care for others, safely, in other areas of the hospital.
+We have the PPE (Personal Protective Equipment) needed and we have space for isolation and care for people with infectious diseases that allows us to care for others, safely.

 We have comprehensive internal surge procedures to allow us to increase our bed capacity to fit the need in our community.
 Our Incident Command team has also planned, along with our local emergency management partners, for the possibility of a surge above our capacity that requires an Alternate Care Site (ACS).